yoonmoonsick/dnd2024/README.md

   - You invoke the authority of Dispater.
 You choose a number of willing creatures up to your proficiency bonus who you can see within 30 feet of you.
 Each creature you choose can use a reaction to make a weapon attack or cast a damage-dealing cantrip with a casting time of 1 action.
 - Level 3: Invoke Hell ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/Resources/1_Normal_48/InvokeHellCharge.png?raw=true)
   - Grand Strategist ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/Skills/4_Readme_48/Illrigger_GrandStrategistt.png?raw=true)
     - You can order your allies to follow your formation (no action required).
-Choose one or more creatures within [1] of you who can hear you, up to a number of creatures equal to your proficiency bonus.
+Choose one or more creatures within 60 feet of you who can hear you, up to a number of creatures equal to your proficiency bonus.
 Each target gains the effects of Dash and Disengage.
   - Punishment ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/Skills/4_Readme_48/Illrigger_Punishment.png?raw=true)
     - When a creature damages you with an attack, you can use your reaction to force the attacker to make a Wisdom saving throw.
 On a failed save, the attacker takes Necrotic damage.
 On a successful save, the attacker takes half as much damage.
 - Level 7: Telekinetic Seal ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/Skills/4_Readme_48/Illrigger_TelekineticSeal.png?raw=true)